-At the date of this report the Board consisted of four non-executive and one executive Director.
+At the date of this report the Board consisted of four Non-Executive and one executive Director.
 The Board has assessed the independence of its members and is of the view that the following Directors are independent:

 Mr. P R Robinson - Chairman, non-executive

+Mr. G A Billings - Non-executive (appointed May 2013)

 Ms. C L Hayman - Non-executive

 Dr. M J Sleigh - Non-executive

-Mr. D E Wills - Non-executive
+Mr. D E Wills - Non-executive (resigned June 2013)

-Each Director has undertaken to provide the Board with all information which is relevant to the assessment of his/her independence in a timely manner.
+Each Director has undertaken to provide the Board with all information that is relevant to the assessment of his/her independence in a timely manner.